davidgiven/cowgol/README.md

 `third_party/lemon` contains a copy of the lemon parser generator.
 It's in the public domain.

-`third_party/sim68xx` contains a copy of the sim68xx emulation library, primarily written by Arne Riiber and Felix Erckenbrecht.
-It is distributed under the terms of the GPL 2.0; see `third_party/sim68xx/LICENSE` for the full text.

 `third_party/apout` contains a copy of the apout PDP-11 SysV binary emulator, primarily written by Warren Toomey and Eric A. Edwards.
 It is distributed under the terms of the MIT license; see `third_party/apout/COPYRIGHT` for the full